icebreakerone/open-energy-technical-docs/README.md

 release build.
 Release builds are ones with the `a.b.c` naming convention described above, but it is perfectly possible to have non-release builds simply by using any other tag format.
 These will be listed in the versions panel in the generated site but will not automatically be linked from the base address.

+## Updating the glossaries

+The python script `build_glossary.py` will retrieve the glossary from our gdrive and rebuild it from scratch, this will result in changes which will need to be committed to version control before they can be made visible on the public site.

+This will also create the substitution rules which allow e.g. `|DC|` to expand to `Data Consumer` with links - at present any two letter acronyms will be expanded and linked to the full name, whereas acronyms longer than this will be linked to the glossary entry but not expanded.

+## Finding and re-writing acronyms

+The python script `find_unlinked_acronyms` will traverse all `.rst` files and hunt for anything that looks like an acronym, excluding those which are part of titles.
+It will find any that are not already marked as substitutions and, optionally (depending on whether the `REWRITE_FILES` property in the script is True or False) rewrite any such cases.
+If there are acronym-like things that do not correspond to substitutions in the glossary it will complain about them.
+Run this periodically to check that you've not introduced acronyms and not referenced them out to the glossary, we should aim for having no acronyms that are not properly referenced.